-Penetration testing has the manifold objective of protecting its vital IT systems from external attack and it involves putting the endpoints, applications, networks to stipulated tests.
-It enables security professionals to ward of any possible threat well in advance by initiating remedial action where vulnerabilities are found.
+Penetration testing has the manifold objective of protecting its vital IT systems from external attack, and it involves putting the endpoints, applications, networks to stipulated tests.
+It enables security professionals to ward off any possible threat well in advance by initiating remedial action where vulnerabilities are found.

-Regular pen testing is beneficial for companies to know beforehand what all security risks the IT system is exposed to.
-Timely remedial measures prevent the hackers from intruding into the network compromising valuable data.
-It avoids the cost involved in a security breach which could runs into millions of dollars and loss of image regarding customer protection of data and business to business information involving third party data also.
-Penetration testing helps organization to meet with compliance/auditing regulations such as GLBa, HIPAA and Sarbanes-Oxley.
-Companies can save significant of money by way of fines related to security non-compliance with penetration testing.
+Regular pen testing helps companies know beforehand what all security risks the IT system is exposed to.
+Timely remedial measures prevent hackers from intruding into the network, compromising valuable data.
+It avoids the cost involved in a security breach that could run into millions of dollars and loss of image regarding customer protection of data and business to business information involving third-party data.
+Penetration testing helps an organization to meet with compliance/auditing regulations such as GLBa, HIPAA and Sarbanes-Oxley.
+Companies can save significantly of money by way of fines related to security non-compliance with penetration testing.
 They will be able to comply with testing as mandated in federal FISMA, PCI-DSS or NIST.

 Licensed Penetration Testing by EC-Council

-The EC-Council rates the Licensed Penetration (LPT) as the pinnacle of the information security programs that has Certified Ethical Hacker program and also EC-Council Certified Security Analyst (ECCSA) Program.
+The EC-Council rates the Licensed Penetration (LPT) as the information security programs’ pinnacle with the Certified Ethical Hacker program and the EC-Council Certified Security Analyst (ECCSA) Program.

 The EC-Council LPT exam is the most challenging practical exam prior to awarding of certification.
-The online version of the course has over 39 intense modules, over 2300 slides that foray into complex aspects of penetration testing.
+The course’s online version has over 39 intense modules, over 2300 slides that foray into complex aspects of penetration testing.
 The course provides 1100 tools to help them dive deep into the science of penetration testing.

-The EC-Council says that that the LPT exam was developed in collaboration with small and medium enterprises and practitioners across the globe after a thorough job, role, job task and skills-gap analysis.
-It simulates a complex network of a multi-national organization in real time.
+The EC-Council says that the LPT exam was developed in collaboration with small and medium enterprises and practitioners worldwide after a thorough job, role, job task, and skills-gap analysis.
+It simulates a complex network of a multi-national organization in real-time.

-The online version of the course enables information security personnel to learn penetration testing from anywhere in the world and apply for LPT license.
-The license is an assurance to your stakeholders that you possess the ‘hands on’ skills based competency to perform a thorough security assessment.
+The online version of the course enables information security personnel to learn penetration testing from anywhere in the world and apply for an LPT license.
+The license is an assurance to your stakeholders that you possess the ‘hands on skills-based competency to perform a thorough security assessment.

-Not all IT professionals are eligible to apply for EC-Council licensing especially for Pen testing.
-The candidate has to be an ECSA member in good standing, having minimum two years experience in pentesting, and also have approved industry certifications such as OSCP or GPEN.
-Applicants can directly apply to EC-Council via online web form.
+Not all IT professionals are eligible to apply for EC-Council licensing, especially for Pen testing.
+The candidate has to be an ECSA member in good standing, have a minimum of two years of experience in pentesting, and have approved industry certifications such as OSCP or GPEN.
+Applicants can directly apply to EC-Council via an online web form.